blinksh/blink/docs/basics/hosts.md

 ## Overview

-The purpose of this guide is to show you how to pre-configure hosts for simpler and more secure access.
+The purpose of this guide is to show you how to pre-configure hosts for a simpler and more secure access.
 It is time consuming to type the same IP address, username and possibly password repeatedly, so we added the Hosts feature in Blink to allow this data to be saved for easier use.

 ## Adding a Host